 Historic Downtown Salem | Art, Architecture, and Attractions

 We all know Salem, Massachusetts has the witch thing covered, but a stroll through historic downtown Salem offers much more than just magic and mayhem.
-A first rate art museum, beautiful old homes, tasty lunch options, eclectic shops, and numerous reminders of the town’s maritime past make Salem the perfect spot for a summer daytrip.
+A first rate art museum, historic architecture, tasty lunch options, eclectic shops, and numerous reminders of the town’s maritime past make Salem the perfect spot for a summer daytrip.

 My summer daytrip to Salem started with a visit to the modern, bright, and sunny Peabody Essex Museum.
 Established in 1799, it can be considered one of the oldest continuously operating museums in the country.
 Located today in a prime downtown setting, the museum’s total holdings include about 1.3 million pieces as well as twenty-two historic buildings.
 Many of the pieces are works of art and culture focusing on maritime art and history; American art; Asian, Oceanic, and African art; Asian export art; two large libraries with over 400,000 books and manuscripts.

-After the Fabergé exhibit, I had time to take a quick peek at my favorite PEM gallery — the East India Marine Hall.
+My favorite PEM gallery is the East India Marine Hall.
 The room is cavernous with a wall of windows and an expanse of wooden flooring.
 The walls are home to several figureheads (the carved wooden decoration, usually of a person, mounted to the prow of ships from the 16th through 19th centuries) and other maritime-themed paintings and artifacts.